What Are Shin Splints?

 - can slowly return to sports after being pain-free for 2 weeks

-Depending on how severe the symptoms are, it can take up to 4–6 weeks of rest before a person should return to sports.
+Depending on how severe the symptoms are, it can take up to 4–6 weeks of rest before a child or teen can return to sports.

 Shin splints usually get completely better with rest.
-To help prevent shin splints from coming back:
+Kids and teens can help prevent shin splints from coming back by:

-- Wear shock-absorbing athletic shoes with arch support.
+- wearing shock-absorbing athletic shoes with arch support

-- Replace athletic shoes that don't fit well or are worn out.
+- replacing athletic shoes that don't fit well or are worn out

-- Work with a trainer or coach to make sure you train safely.
+- working with a trainer or coach to make sure they train safely

-- Cross-train by doing different kinds of exercises on different days.
+- cross-training by doing different kinds of exercises on different days